molmod/openmm-tutorial-msbs/setup_interactive_session_on_VSC.md

    Finally, click on the :floppy_disk: icon on the top right of the `User Preferences` panel.

-16. For windows users: Be aware that when connected to the HPC, you are working in a linux environment even if you connect from your windows PC.
-So follow linux instructions where needed throughout the tutorial any time you are connected to the HPC.
+16. For Windows users: Be aware that when connected to the HPC, you are working in a Linux environment even if you connect from your Windows PC.
+So follow Linux instructions where needed throughout the tutorial any time you are connected to the HPC.